ginolhac/ginolhac.github.com/posts/2023-09-07_snakemake-test-ci/index.md

 ```
 :::

-They are doing more testing but wit the same structure.
+They are doing more testing but with the same structure.
 The annoying part to me is the:

 ``` yaml
 uses: snakemake/snakemake-github-action@v1.22.0